hippylib/soupy/paper/paper.md

 <!-- Since the problem formulation can be conveniently supplied through their variational forms in SOUPy, the library allows researchers to rapidly prototype formulations for PDE-constrained OUU problems,
 and automatically handles the risk measure evaluations and derivative computations. -->

-As a unified platform, SOUPy allows researchers to rapidly prototype formulations for PDE-constrained OUU problems by simply supplying the variational forms for the problem formulation, and leaving SOUPy to automatically handle the risk measure evaluations and derivative computations.
+Thus, SOUPy allows researchers to rapidly prototype formulations for PDE-constrained OUU problems by simply supplying the variational forms for the problem formulation, and leaving SOUPy to automatically handle the risk measure evaluations and derivative computations.
 Additionally, SOUPy aims to facilitate the development and testing of novel algorithms.
-For example, SOUPy has been used in the development of Taylor approximation-based methods for the risk-averse optimization of turbulent flows [@ChenVillaGhattas19], metamaterial design [@ChenHabermanGhattas21], and [@AlghamdiChenKaramehmedovic22], as well as groundwater extraction [@ChenGhattas21] subject to chance constraints.
+For example, SOUPy has been used in the development of Taylor approximation-based methods for the risk-averse optimization of turbulent flows [@ChenVillaGhattas19], metamaterial design [@ChenHabermanGhattas21], and photonic nanojets [@AlghamdiChenKaramehmedovic22], as well as groundwater extraction [@ChenGhattas21] subject to chance constraints.
 It has also been used to obtain baselines for the development of machine learning approaches for PDE-constrained OUU [@LuoOLearyRoseberryChenEtAl23].

 # Acknowledgements